davidxmoody/davidxmoody.com/src/cv.md

 - Worked in a small team with designers, content writers and a digital marketer for three months
 - Created a new **static site** (built with Metalsmith/Gulp/Handlebars) and set up a cloud-based CMS (Prismic)
 - It had 150+ articles, 100+ guides and many other content types
-- Worked on various small financial tools/calculators built in **React**
+- Worked on various small financial tools/calculators built with **React**
-- Worked with the designers to create the **Sass** styles for the project
+- Worked with the designers to create the **Sass** styles for the site

 Created a life-insurance quote comparison tool using a third party API.